Tropical cultures: Latin America: traditional: tribes, Hoti. Eñepa. Assurini, rural Brazil

 14 imagesIndigenous people in South American tropical rainforest and savanna: Venezuela: Portraits, Indians of the Guiana Highlands, human interactions with the environment, daily activities, use of natural forest products, slash-and-burn agriculture, native cultivar biodiversity.
 The Eñepa (Panare) belong to the Carib linguistic family.
 They are semi-nomadic.
 They trade the metal tools and curare with the Hoti for the bamboo from which the inner tube of the blowgun.
 The Eñepa live close to a savanna region, and have occasional contact with the Venezuelan population in exchange from metal tools.
 Paul Henley studied the Panare (Eñepa).

-2 imagesYabarana Indian woman using tipiti ti squeeze bitter manioc.
+4 imagesYabarana Indian woman using tipiti ti squeeze bitter manioc.
+(Carib-speaking) Piaroa (Wothiha) Indians: traditional house, woman making a manioc grater.

 2 imagesIndigenous people in South American tropical rainforest: Brazil: Amazon rainforest: shamanism curing ceremony: Assurini shamans "extracting" cause of disease from sick baby.
 MORE PICTURES WILL BE ADDED.